Need help with your Discussion

 • Summarize who the victims of human trafficking are.

-• Explain the current employed methods to combat human trafficking in the United States, and provide examples to support your findings.
+• Explain the current methods to combat human trafficking in the United States and provide examples to support your findings.

 • Determine if these tactics to combat trafficking are effective.
-If during your research you determine efforts are in need of improvement, what are your recommendations?
+If, during your research, you determine efforts need improvement, what are your recommendations?

 • Develop a plan for early detection and proactive response to human trafficking in the United States.

 Support your plan with at least three scholarly or professional resources.
-In addition to these specified resources, other appropriate scholarly resources, including older articles, may be included.
+In addition to these specified resources, other appropriate educational resources, including older articles, may be included.

 Length: 5-7 pages, not including title and reference pages